telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 ## casubs collection

-The *casubs* collection stores information about NGSI9 subscriptions.
+The *casubs* collection stores information about context availability subscriptions.
 Each document in the collection corresponds to a subscription.

 Fields: